 - Urinalysis to evaluate the concentration of the urine.

 - Kidney ultrasound or x-ray to evaluate the size and the shape of the kidney.
-A biopsy may be taken at this time.

 There is no cure for kidney failure and treatment is aimed at medically managing the condition and supporting the kidneys.
 Treatment may include: